HigherOrderCO/Bend/docs/syntax.md

 λ{x y} x
 ```

-Lambdas represents functions, it can be written with `λ` or `@` followed by a pattern and a term.
+Lambdas represents anonymous inline functions, it can be written with `λ` or `@` followed by a pattern and a term.

 A pattern is equivalent to a let: